 But along the way, out of the corner of my eye, I noticed two of the imaginary characters were falling in love.
 I just can’t get away from it, can I?
 I thought to myself, almost in disgust.
 It seemed love was everywhere, it had taken over my city, and it was even present in the mind of my younger self.

 Would I ever get away from it?
 I wondered.
-When this love-apocalypse ends, if it ends, what would the state my home be in?
+When this love-apocalypse ends, if it ever ends, what would the state of my home be in?
 My house?
 Would it still be livable?
 I left it in such a mess… what sort of other disrepair could it have fallen into?
 And the bills!
 What if this went on too long?
 What mountain of bills would I have?
 Did anyone still pay bills?
 What of my job?
 Would everything have gone out of business while the population was roaming the streets hanging over each other?
 Would there be any life to come back to?

 A small bit of resentment turned in my stomach, and I pressed my lips together into a frown.
 I’ve lost him, or he ditched me… I don’t care which.
 I’ve never been so long without him…..
 I can’t stand it!